 Movements can be defined as displacements variations in space of one part or the whole body.
 In our skiing motor development, we transform reflex and disorganized movements into voluntary, coordinated, and regulated movements.

 While all skiers may have the same capabilities for moving, the expert is distinguished by movements’ quality while other skiers are recognized by movements’ quantity.
 A common misconception is that, as the movements we perform are sufficient to achieve our goals, we do not improve them, impairing motor behavior as time passes; causing motor compensations which further hinder our technical performance.
-This is why conscious practice allows us to master movement quality, not quantity; exploring sensations and not just imitating a model; finding better postures rather than accepting an imposed motor structure.
+This is why conscious practice allows mastering movement quality, not quantity; exploring sensations and not just imitating a model; finding better postures rather than accepting an imposed motor structure.

-• Voluntary movements are considered when there is a dependency between our mental representation (movement image) and the execution of that movement.
+- Voluntary movements are considered when there is a dependency between our mental representation (movement image) and the execution of that movement.
 Facing a situation, we intentionally analyze, interpret, and decide the appropriate movements.
 These are directed to goal achieving and their execution improves with practice.
 Voluntary movements include four phases: planning (searching for solutions); programming (developing responses); execution (putting them in action); and correction (rectifying them if necessary).

-• Reflex movements are directly fired by an external cause, being defined as innate motor responses (not acquired by learning).
+- Reflex movements are directly fired by an external cause, being defined as innate motor responses (not acquired by learning).
 They are fast and involuntary responses in which we may not be aware of their execution.
 During our skiing motor development, we acquire the capacity to regulate these reflexes replacing them with voluntary actions.

-• Automatic movements are voluntary movement repetitions that, after a certain time, they convert into habits in which our attention does not intervene, with the purpose of saving energy expenditure since they do not need our prior analysis and interpretations.
+- Automatic movements are voluntary movement repetitions that, after a certain time, they convert into habits in which our attention does not intervene, with the purpose of saving energy expenditure since they do not need our prior analysis and interpretations.
 They combine features of reflex movements and voluntary movements.
 We can say that our body tends to automate repetitive movements and, in expert levels, automation is the skiing economic side related to effort.

-Movement image
+Movement Image

 Movement image, visualization or mental representation is the idea that precedes movement execution.
 To be considered voluntary, movement images together with our intention should be motor behavior generators.
 If we don´t have a movement image, then our skiing motor behavior will be considered as a reaction.
 It is understood that movement production is associated with our representation of movement consequences.
 According to Berthoz (2010), movement mental images are the person’s action representations, not representations of himself or his body.